Dravid picked cues from Australian structure and created solid pool for India: Greg Chappell | Sports-Games

 ''When you look at the Indian team that played in the Brisbane Test that had three or four fresh players, and everyone said, 'This is India's second XI' – those guys had played (extensively) for India A,'' said Chappell.

 ''And in all sorts of different conditions, not just in India.
-So when they get picked, they're not tyros at all, they're quite hardened international cricketers.
+So when they get picked, they're not tyros at all, they're quite hardened international cricketers,'' he pointed out.

 On the other hand, Australian debutants Will Pucovski and Cameron Green had limited experience playing outside their home country.

 ''We picked Will Pucovski out of Shield cricket.
 Will has hardly had a game outside Australia.
 That's the difference.''
-Chappell, who served as Cricket Australia's national talent manager in 2019, thus called for major structural changes in the Australian men's domestic schedule. ''We've got full-time cricketers, so why do we have to be constrained by the regular timing of our cricket season?.
-We've got access to these guys for basically 10 months of the year.
+Chappell, who served as Cricket Australia's national talent manager in 2019, called for major structural changes in the men's domestic schedule. ''We've got full-time cricketers, so why do we have to be constrained by the regular timing of our cricket season?
+We've got access to these guys for basically 10 months of the year,'' he said.

-The former India coach feels young batsmen will benefit from playing more first-class cricket.

-''One of the things I believe would make a big difference would be trying to play a full block of Sheffield Shield cricket so that guys get a run at red-ball cricket.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)